KritiCParikh/FitFusion-AI-Hackathon/README.md

 ![FitFusion Hackathon](https://github.com/KritiCParikh/FitFusion-AI-Hackathon/blob/main/v1-Hackathon.png?raw=true)

 ## 🧩 Problem Statement

-Modern individuals face decision fatigue around maintaining health—balancing diet, workouts, and emotional well-being.
-The challenge is creating a unified, personalized wellness assistant that tailors meal and fitness plans and understands user emotions to provide holistic care all in real time.
-FitFusion AI is an interactive AI-powered web app that generates personalized **meal plans**, **workout routines**, and **emotional insights** based on how you're feeling, how much time you have, and your dietary preferences.
-It also features a real-time chatbot powered by the **Tavily API** to offer live web results for wellness queries.
+Modern individuals often face **decision fatigue** when trying to maintain their health — juggling diet, workouts, and emotional well-being.
+The challenge lies in creating a **unified, personalized wellness assistant** that not only tailors meal and fitness plans, but also understands emotional states to offer holistic care in real time.

+**FitFusion AI** addresses this by providing an interactive, AI-powered web app that generates personalized **meal plans**, **workout routines**, and **emotional insights** based on how you're feeling, how much time you have, and your dietary preferences.

+It also features a built-in chatbot powered by the **Tavily API**, offering live web results to help users discover local resources and answer wellness-related questions.

 ## 🤖 Models Used